Kitakogane Shell Mound

 Kitakogane Shell Mound — view

 Kitakogane Shell Mound.
-Photo via Wikimedia Commons.
+Photo: ek, FAL, via Wikimedia Commons.

 DATE, HOKKAIDO, JAPAN · JŌMON PERIOD